Nonplanar multi-tree insertion #

 This file lives under Combinatorics/ but imports

-imports become hierarchical.
+would become strictly hierarchical.

 Multi-tree insertion at the nonplanar level.
 Given a host forest